-- Prior to diverting any of the specified individuals to other programs or changing the level of effort of the specified individuals, the Bidder/Proposer must notify the Town a minimum of fourteen (14) calendar days in advance and shall be required to submit justification, including proposed substitutions, in sufficient detail, to permit evaluation of the impact on the project. - The proposer will make no deviation without the prior written consent of the Town.
+- Prior to diverting any of the specified individuals to other programs or changing the level of effort of the specified individuals, the Bidder/Proposer must notify the Town a minimum of fourteen (14) calendar days in advance and shall be required to submit justification, including proposed substitutions, in sufficient detail, to permit evaluation of the impact on the project.
+NEED AN EXCEPTION FOR ILLNESS, INCAPACITY OR DEATH.
+[DCNO24] - The proposer will make no deviation without the prior written consent of the Town.
 Replacement of personnel will be with personnel of equal ability and qualifications. - Any employee of the proposer, who in the sole opinion of the Town is unacceptable, shall be removed from the project pursuant to the request of the Town.
-The proposer shall be afforded fourteen (14) calendar days to fill the vacancy with another employee of acceptable technical experience and skills subject to the written approval of the Town. - The Town shall have the right to reject or terminate any of the staff provided by the proposer with 24-hour notice, and the proposer shall be able to provide immediate, temporary replacement and within 14 days, provide permanent replacement.
+The proposer shall be afforded fourteen (14) calendar days to fill the vacancy with another employee of acceptable technical experience and skills subject to the written approval of the Town. - The Town shall have the right to reject or terminate any of the staff provided by the proposer with 24-hour notice, and the proposer must be able to provide immediate, temporary replacement and within 14 days, provide permanent replacement.